 Prerequisite: MUHI 202

 MUHI 441

 Debussy: Contextual Perspectives

 This course will examine Debussy and his music from a broad cultural perspective in order to reveal the connections between the music and the political, social, and artistic world in which it was created and received, and to use these connections to consider alternative paths of musical interpretation.
 Units: 6.

 Prerequisite: MUHI 201 and MUHI 202

 MUHI 450

 Topics in Music History: Genre History

 An examination of the historical development of a single genre, stressing the effects of societal changes.
 Topics in this series vary from year to year.
 May be repeated with consent of instructor.

-Topic for Fall 2010: National Identity and American Musical From its origins in vaudeville and minstrel shows to the present day, musicals have participated in the formation of American national identity.
-This course will examine the relationship between music theater and politics and the changing face of national identity through a historical survey of the American musical.

-Topic for Winter 2011: History of the Symphony
+Topic for Winter 2012: History of Recorded Sound

+Since the late nineteenth century the history of music has been inextricably tied to the history of recorded sound.
+In this course we will study the early history of sound recording, focusing on the media and repertoire of the early recording industry, and examining the impact of recorded sound on practices of composing, performing, and listening to music.
+To supplement our analysis of historical recordings and tape music compositions we will read and discuss essays and articles by composers and performers, as well as material and cultural histories of recorded sound.

+Topic for Winter 2012: Music and Memory

+An exploration of the diverse ways that musical creation, practice, and reception are bound up with memory.
+We will examine music and ideas from the Middle Ages to the present, focusing on the ways music can function as, be affected by, create, invoke, and interrogate memory.

 Units: 6.